-The COMP Program is the payer of last resort for vehicle adaptations.
+The NOW Program is the payer of last resort for vehicle adaptations.
 The need for Vehicle Adaptation must be documented in the Individual Service Plan.
-Waiver participants cannot receive Vehicle Adaptation if receiving Community Residential Alternatives.
 Repair or replacement costs for vehicle adaptations of provider owned vehicles are not allowed.
 Vehicle adaptations will not be replaced in less than three years except in extenuating circumstances and authorized by the Division of Medical Assistance.
 Vehicle Adaptation must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan development and with any ISP revisions.